Turpin case

-The Turpin case concerns the maltreatment of children and dependent adults by their parents, David and Louise Turpin of Perris, California, U.S. The ages of the 13 victims ranged from 2 years old to 29.
-On January 14, 2018, one of the children, 17-year-old Jordan Turpin, escaped from the family home and called local police, who then raided the residence and discovered disturbing evidence.
-Given the number of dependents involved, the degree of abuse, and the protracted nature occurring over decades, the story garnered significant national and international news.
-Experts in family abuse considered the case to be "extraordinary" for many reasons.
+The Turpin case involved the abuse of children and dependent adults by their biological parents, David and Louise Turpin of Perris, California.
+The ages of the 13 victims ranged from 2 to 29 years old.
+On January 14, 2018, one of the daughters, then-17-year-old Jordan Turpin, escaped and called local police, who then raided the residence and discovered disturbing evidence.
+Given the number of dependents involved, the degree of abuse, and its protracted nature, occurring over decades, the story garnered significant national and international attention.
+Experts in family abuse considered the case to be extraordinary for many reasons.

-In February 2019, both Turpin parents pleaded guilty on 14 felony counts, including cruelty to a dependent adult, child cruelty, torture, and false imprisonment.
+In February 2019, both Turpin parents pleaded guilty on 14 felony counts, including abuse of a dependent adult, child abuse, torture, and false imprisonment.
 In April, they were sentenced to life imprisonment with the possibility of parole after 25 years.